FredKSchott/snowpack/www/README.md

 devOptions.open | `string` | _optional_ | Default: `"default"`
 ```

-If it's a heading use the truncated format with the rest of the information below the heading:
+If it's a heading use the extended format with the rest of the information below the heading:

 ```
 #### name
-`string`
+**Type:** `string`

-Default: `value`
+**Default:** `value`

 _optional/required_

-Short 1-2 sentence description.
+Short 1-2 sentence description ideally the same as what's in the code comments.

 Details
 ```